BioKIDS home

 How do they reproduce?

 Northern cardinals begin forming breeding pairs in early spring.
-The male begins trying to attract a mate by performing physical displays that show off his crest and his bright red feathers.
-Once he finds a female that may be interested, the male feeds her.
-This is called courtship feeding.
-Breeding pairs may stay together year-round, and may breed together for several years.
+The male tries to attract a mate by performing courtship displays that show off his crest and his bright red feathers.
+He will raise his crest and sway side to side while singing softly.
+Once he finds a female that may be interested, the male feeds the female to show that he would make a good provider for young cardinals.
+(Halkin and Linville, 1999)

 Northern cardinals usually raise two broods a year, one beginning around March and the second in late May to July.